billfitzgerald/infosec-primer/testing_scenarios.md

 </tbody>
 </table>

-### E11.3.2 SSL Certificate Validation (SSL Certificate Spoofing)ests that are specific to mobile applications
+### E11.3.2 SSL Certificate Validation (SSL Certificate Spoofing) Tests That Are Specific to Mobile Applications

 As described in this section's Exploitability and Impact discussion, a mobile application that accepts an SSL certificate from an untrusted source can expose the user to a man-in-the-middle attack that allows snooping of the encrypted messages sent and received by the application.